 Cooperative Education at UC

-The Professional Practice Program, also known as cooperative education or co-op, offers students an opportunity for selected practical experience purposefully intermingled with a gradually expanding academic background.
+Cooperative education, or co-op, offers students an opportunity for selected practical experience purposefully intermingled with a gradually expanding academic background.
 This unique college program originated at the University of Cincinnati in 1906.

 Students enrolled in the following programs are required to participate in the Professional Practice Program:

 - Fine Arts

 - Industrial Design